Have you ever heard of cryptocurrency arbitrage before and wondered what it’s all about?

 However, this system only applies to the traditional markets and not to cryptocurrencies.

-The cryptocurrency market is unique and since this market is quite a different one from all the traditional ones and it has over 200 cryptocurrency exchanges with a large price distribution.
+The cryptocurrency market is unique and since this market is quite different from all the traditional ones and it has over 200 cryptocurrency exchanges with a large price distribution.
 I mean just going to look at Coinmarkecap, click on a coin, and then click on markets and you will clearly see all the price differences.

 These price differences are mainly due to the imbalances between supply and demand and also due to separate mechanisms for price discovery of a crypto coin by different cryptocurrency exchanges.